MicrosoftDocs/azure-dev-docs/java/spring-framework/deploy-spring-boot-java-app-on-linux.md

 Review the information and click **Create**.

-When the deployment is complete, click **Got to resource**.
+When the deployment is complete, click **Go to resource**.
 The deployment page displays the URL to access the application.

    ![Get URL of deployment][LX02-B]